 - the party’s obligations will be suspended so far as is reasonable, provided that that party will act reasonably, and the party will not be liable for any failure which it could not reasonably avoid, but this will not affect the Customer’s above rights relating to delivery and any right to cancel, below.

 - Your privacy is critical to us.
 We respect your privacy and comply with the UK General Data Protection Regulation with regard to your personal information.

 - For the purposes of these Terms and Conditions:

-- ‘Data Protection Laws’ means any applicable law relating to the processing of Personal Data, including, but not limited to the Directive 95/46/EC (Data Protection Directive) or the GDPR.
+- ‘Data Protection Laws’ means any applicable law relating to the processing of Personal Data, including, but not limited to the GDPR, and any national implementing and supplementary laws, regulations and secondary legislation.